fintarin/FintamathAndroid/README.md

 ---

-FintamathAndroid is the frontend of the [Fintamath](https://github.com/fintarin/Fintamath) library.
-This is a computer algebra system that supports pretty input and output of mathematical text and solving mathematical problems with the help of the above mentioned library.
+FintamathAndroid is the frontend of [Fintamath](https://github.com/fintarin/Fintamath) library.
+This is a computer algebra system that supports beautiful input/output of mathematical text and solves many kinds of mathematical problems.

 <p align="center">
   <img src="./docs/images/example.png" alt="drawing" width="250"/>